MicrosoftDocs/connected-spaces/articles/known-issues.md

 Store details can't be updated or edited after the store is connected to a gateway.

-## A gateway can't support more than 10 zones
+## A gateway can't support more than 10 skills

-If you add more than 10 zones to a gateway, performance might become degraded because the number of people who are being tracked concurrently exceeds the performance threshold of Azure Stack Edge.
+If you add more than 10 skills to a gateway, performance might become degraded because the number of people who are being tracked concurrently exceeds the performance threshold of Azure Stack Edge Pro.
+To add an additional skill, delete an existing skill, or make it inactive.

 ## To rename a camera in the mobile app, you must re-enter your ONVIF camera profile credentials